jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 ### [732A55](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems) - Neural Networks and Learning Systems / 2019Spring

-The course aims to explain the differences between particular learning paradigms, selecting an appropriate method for solving a given problem and implement the method.
+The course aims to explain the differences between particular learning paradigms, selecting an appropriate method for solving a given problem and implementing the method.

 The course includes Supervised Learning, Unsupervised Learning and Reinforcement Learning.
+The methods were mostly implemented in Matlab, even though a lab dedicated to CNN was made in python.
 -- Supervised Learning: neural networks, linear discriminants, support vector machines, ensemble learning, boosting, deep learning.
 -- Unsupervised Learning: patterns in high-dimensional data, dimensionality reduction, clustering, principal component analysis, linear discriminant analysis.
 -- Reinforcement Learning: TD-learning, Q-learning

-Also the course have written executions of almost all methods which are included, and some of them we have implementation.
+The course has written executions of almost all methods as well, together with their implementation.

-* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/lab1)** (MATLAB): Supervised Learning methods and implementation of KNN algorithm and Backpropagation algorithm.
+* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/Lab1)** (MATLAB): Supervised Learning methods and implementation of KNN algorithm and Backpropagation algorithm.
 Evaluations of these algorithms on different datasets and discussion with supported by plots.
-Dataset4 is a digit data, so lab includes a digit recognition application with KNN algorithm and Neural Networks.
+Dataset4 is a hand-written digits data, so lab includes a digit recognition application with KNN algorithm and Neural Networks.

-* **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/lab2)** (MATLAB): Face recognition model with Haar-features and AdaBoost algorithm and its evaluations.
+* **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/Lab2)** (MATLAB): Face recognition model with Haar-features and AdaBoost algorithm and its evaluations.

-* **[Lab3](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/lab3)** (Python, tensorflow): Application of an image recognition task on the dataset cifar10.
+* **[Lab3](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/Lab3)** (Python, tensorflow): Application of an image recognition task on the dataset cifar10.
 This lab also includes some practices about kernels, manual convolution, convolution in tensorflow.

-* **[Lab4](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/lab4)** (MATLAB): Reinforcement Learning with a maze solving problem in different 4 cases of maze generator.
+* **[Lab4](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/Lab4)** (MATLAB): Reinforcement Learning with a maze solving problem in 4 different cases of maze generator.
 Detailed discussion on V-functions and decision of trainin hyperparameters such as discount-factor, learning-rate and exploration-factor.

 ### [732A75](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Data%20Mining) - Advanced Data Mining / 2019Spring